antcho92/cf-201-calculator/README.txt

 -Fixed memory button functionality

 7/7
--To add: help box that explains calculator and what the buttons do -
+-To add: help box that explains calculator and what the buttons do using modal